Page Title and Hero

 PDi selects, develops and validates pre-competitive phenotypic assays that are innovative, relevant to human disease and pertinent to the PDi pharma partners.

-Assays are selected from the academic, clinical and SME communities, developed into robust assays, and run on NPSC’s industry-standard phenotypic screening platform, against a best-in-class non-proprietary chemical toolbox tailored to phenotypic screening as well as other diversity sets.
-NPSC delivers high quality data packages that establish the chemical entities that perturb a phenotype, aid target/pathway identification, and can provide starting points for drug discovery campaigns.
+Assays are selected globally from the academic, clinical and SME communities, developed into robust assays, and run on NPSC’s industry-standard phenotypic screening platform, against a best-in-class non-proprietary chemical toolbox tailored to phenotypic screening.
+NPSC delivers high quality data packages, including chemical entities that perturb a phenotype, aid target/pathway identification, and can provide starting points for drug discovery campaigns.

 Benefits to academic partners

-Participants can apply to PDi with either assay concepts and ideas, assays developed but in low throughput or ready-to-screen assays in 96/384 format.
+Participants can apply to PDi with either assay concepts and ideas, developed assays in low throughput or ready-to-screen assays in 96/384 format.

 Selected assays are screened free of charge - PDi covers all the costs of: